Greek–Romanian Non-Aggression and Arbitration Pact: Background

 Greco–Romanian relations can be traced back hundreds of years when the two formed a bastion of the Greco-Roman world in Balkans.
 They were to continue into the 14th century when the Principalities of Moldavia and Wallachia became a refuge for Greeks fleeing from the rapidly declining Byzantine Empire.
 During the period of Ottoman domination Greek Phanariotes played an important role in the political and cultural life of modern-day Romania.
 Their influence being one of the reason that the Greek War of Independence was launched in the Danubian Principalities instead of Greece itself.
 Negotiations between the United Principalities and the now independent Greek state during the period of 1866–1869 proved fruitless.
 Romanian hopes of achieving independence through dialog in conjunction with the birth of Romanian national historiography which sharply criticized the Phanariotes being the main obstacles.
 Events surrounding the Great Eastern Crisis such as the foundation of the Bulgarian Exarchate and the threat of Pan-Slavism reversed the situation.
 The Treaty of Berlin (1878) marked not only the creation of an independent Romania but also the restoration of amiable diplomatic relations between the two states.
-Having abandoned all claims to Transylvania and Bukovina Romania turned its attention to the Bulgarian held Southern Dobruja.
-Since the area's Romanian population was sparse, Romania sought to instill nationalist ideals in the Aromanians populating Ottoman-ruled Macedonia.
-The Aromanians were then to settle in South Dobruja thus reinforcing Romanian claims to the region.

-Organizations such as the Macedo-Romanian Cultural Society funded ethnographic expeditions to Macedonia, Epirus and Thessaly, funding was allocated to the creation of Romanian speaking schools and churches.
+Organizations such as the Macedo-Romanian Cultural Society funded ethnographic expeditions to Macedonia, Epirus and Thessaly, funding was allocated to the creation of Romanian speaking schools and churches for the Aromanians.
 This coincided with the wider Macedonian Struggle conflict where similar organizations of Greek, Bulgarian and Serbian origin not only propagated their culture but also engaged in armed struggle against each other and the Ottoman authorities.
 Romanian influence in Macedonia remained limited as its schools lacked the necessary funding, moreover the Aromanians struggled to adapt to the Romanian language as taught in the schools.
 In 1896 Ottoman authorities refused to appoint a Romanian metropolitan bishop to the Aromanian communities.
 Romanian authorities bribed Ottoman officials with 100,000 gold francs, however when the Ottoman sultan demanded a formal alliance the Romanians broke off negotiations.
 Another important issue was the status of the inheritances of Greeks in Romania.